mikael-johnsson/your-shopping-list/README.md

 6. Create workspace via chosen clone way from step 4

 ## Credits
+### Credits
-The log in/log out/sign up code is from the CI Blog Walkthrough The toast js is from Bootstrap the notebook look is from https://www.codesdope.com/blog/article/getting-notebook-paper-effect-with-css/
+The log in/log out/sign up code is from Django AllAuth library and inplemented as it was in the Code Institute Blog Walkthrough.

+The notebook look is from [here](https://www.codesdope.com/blog/article/getting-notebook-paper-effect-with-css/).
+### Acknowledgments
+A big thank you to my mentor Graeme Taylor for inspiration and encouragement.